 When you violate DUI laws in GA, look at the police agency that made the arrest (located on the bottom of most traffic tickets) and the court name in which Gwinnett County DUI charges are pending.
 The police agency generally aligns with the local court that you will be attending for your arraignment.
 One exception is the Ga State Patrol (GHP), whose officers can arrest traffic ticket offenders statewide.

 Municipal courts are “city courts” that have their own police departments and non-jury courts.
-Every municipal court in Gwinnett County schedules their own court dates.
+Every municipal Gwinnett County court schedules their own court dates.
 Reference your traffic ticket for the time and location of your first court appearance (your arraignment.)
 Below this information is a court phone number if you have any general court or case-specific questions.

 Each distinct Municipal court handles their city’s ordinance violations.
 GA law authorizes non-jury municipal courts to try any person’s speeding ticket, failure to maintain lane ticket, or DUI ticket.